Grand Trunk Western 6325: Excursion service

 In stepped Jerry J. Jacobson of the Ohio Central Railroad System (OHCR) who purchased No. 6325 in 1993 and moved it to OHCR's steam shops at Morgan Run.
 But it wasn't until 1998 that restoration efforts began and on July 31, 2001, No. 6325 moved for the first time under its own power in forty-two years.
 It pulled its first excursion train from Dennison to Columbus, Ohio on September 22 of that year.

 Some well known trips done by No. 6325 for example, were in 2002, where it pulled many regular trips as well as some photo festivals where it was coupled to a train and was run along Ohio Central's track at various places for photographs, runbys or just normal train chasing.
 The year 2003 was a spectacular year for 6325, it pulled a few excursions but that wasn't the main event of that year, it was a huge photo festival which included 20 side by side photo runs with No. 6325 pulling a freight, and Ohio Central's ex-Canadian Pacific Railway 1293 pulling a passenger train.
 The year 2004 saw a huge event in Ohio Central's steam operations when "Trainfestival 2004" took place from July 30 to August 1, 2004, in Dennison, Ohio.
 It was a major event featuring all of their steam locomotive, some historic diesel locomotives as well as rolling stock and many more rail-related activities.
 No. 6325 was the star of the show; first it was parked for display then it was coupled to the passenger train for several one-hour train rides throughout the day.
 Then at 5 pm, it pulled a special 3-hour excursion to the OHCR Morgan Run steam shops for tours.
 It was operated on this schedule for all three days of the event.
-However in 2005, the engine was sidelined after it suffered a hot driving axle bearing issue during an excursion run, it was taken out of service indefinitely were it was previously awaiting for a complete rebuild.
+However, in 2005, the engine was sidelined after it suffered a hot driving axle bearing issue during an excursion run, and it was taken out of service indefinitely, where it was previously awaiting a complete rebuild.

 Disposition

 Since its sidelining in 2005, No. 6325 hasn't been fired up due to Ohio Central's cease in steam train operations.
 Jacobson sold the Ohio Central to Genesee & Wyoming in 2008, retained his vintage locomotives and began construction on a large roundhouse, the Age of Steam Roundhouse, in Sugarcreek, Ohio, in order to house his collection.
-As of 2022, No. 6325 remains in the museum's collection.
+As of 2024, No. 6325 remains in the museum's collection.
 Since No. 6325's time under steam only lasted just over three years after its full restoration was completed in 2001, the museum has said that not as much work would be required to bring the locomotive back to operational condition.
 However, returning No. 6325 to steam is not a priority for the museum at this time.